Last Action Hero: Legacy

 About the film's failure and critical response, John McTiernan said: Initially, it was a wonderful Cinderella story with a nine-year-old boy.
 We had a pretty good script by Bill Goldman, charming.
 And this ludicrous hype machine got hold of it, and it got buried under bullshit.
 It was so overwhelmed with baggage.
 And then it was whipped out unedited, practically assembled right out of the camera.
 It was in the theater five or six weeks after I finished shooting.
 It was kamikaze, stupid, no good reason for it.
 And then to open the week after Jurassic Park—God!
 To get to the depth of bad judgment involved in that, you'd need a snorkel.
 Later Schwarzenegger blamed the film's poor performance on bad press and the election of Democratic president Bill Clinton, which he said influenced audiences to see 1980s action film stars as lowbrow.
 In 2017, he said streaming services gave the film its chance to reach new audiences unencumbered by the bad press.
-In Netflix's three-part docuseries Arnold (released in 2023), the actor recalled how the failure of the movie affected him.
+In Netflix's three-part 2023 docuseries Arnold, Schwarzenegger recalled how the movie's failure affected him.
 "When Last Action Hero came out I had reached my peak after Terminator 2, having the most successful movie of the year worldwide, I cannot tell you how upset that I was [about the negative Last Action Hero reviews].
 It hurts you.
 It hurts your feelings.
 It's embarrassing.
-I didn't want to see anyone for a week but you keep plodding along."
+I didn't want to see anyone for a week, but you keep plodding along."
 Director James Cameron said that he had called Schwarzenegger the weekend after Last Action Hero opened and recalled that it was the only time he's "ever heard him down."
 Cameron continued, "He took it as a deep blow to his brand.
 I think it really shook him."
 Shane Black was very critical of the movie: "It was a mess.
 There was a movie in there, struggling to emerge, which would have pleased me.
 But what they'd made was a jarring, random collection of scenes."